MGY

 The company has been aggressively buying back shares, reducing its share count by 5.6% over the past three years.
 MGY passes our Buffett quality screen: high return on equity, low debt, and positive free cash flow.

-Over the past 7.8 years, a hypothetical investment of $100 in MGY would have grown to $312, compared to $270 for the S&P 500.
-That represents an annualized return of 15.7% vs 13.5% for the index — confirming MGY as a market-beating investment and the kind of quality company where buying during 200-week moving average touches has historically been rewarded.
+Over the past 8.1 years, a hypothetical investment of $100 in MGY would have grown to $270, compared to $312 for the S&P 500.
+MGY has returned 13.1% annualized vs 15.1% for the index, underperforming the broader market over this period.

 Free cash flow has been declining at a -21.1% compound annual rate.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.